 Start by trying to lure the kitten into a confined space.
 Stray kittens have claws that won’t be very clean, but it is generally easy enough to carefully pick them up and put them into a box or container so you can safely transport them to the rescue shelter.

-Before you put them in the box or container, make sure to prepare it for them.
-Line it with some kind of blanket.
-If they are old enough to climb, then you shouldn’t put them in an open cardboard box, or they will climb right out.
+Before putting them in the box or container, prepare the container by lining it with a blanket.
+If they are old enough to climb, you shouldn’t put them in an open cardboard box, or they will climb right out.

 2. Distract Them Using a Toy or Laser Pointer

-Some kittens might be harder to catch than simply getting close enough to them to pick them up.
-Instead, you might need to distract them.
-Engage their hunting instincts and desire to play at such a young age.
+Some kittens might be harder to catch because they won’t let you get close enough to pick them up.
+You might need to distract them by engaging their hunting instincts and desire to play at such a young age.
 Use a laser pointer or a toy.

 Take your time when you use this method.
-They might need to warm up to the idea of play because they can probably smell you.
+They might need to warm up to play because they can probably smell you.
 Lure them into a confined space or straight into the box.
-You need them to be entirely distracted by the toy to go somewhere that they don’t feel comfortable without thinking about it.
+You need them to be entirely distracted by the toy to go somewhere they feel uncomfortable.

 3. Use Technology

 The next option is to kick it up a notch with technology.
-You can use your phone and set it inside a confined space or a box.
-Set it to play a noise they would be attracted to, like the sound of other cats or kittens meowing.
-If they have recently lost their mother, try to get them to come to you using an adult cat or a video recording of a mother cat calling her kittens.
+You can set your phone inside a confined space or a box.
+Set it to play a noise they’ll be attracted to, like the sound of other cats or kittens meowing.
+If they have recently lost their mother, try to get them to come to you using a video of a mother cat calling her kittens.

 If the kittens are slightly older, you can try to engage their hunting instincts by using a video sound of prey, like a bird or something similar.
-You are likely to have more luck using the catcalls, though.
-If they don’t seem interested right away, they are unlikely to become so because the call should immediately trigger their deepest kitten instincts.
+You are likely to have more luck using the catcalls.
+If they don’t seem interested right away, they are unlikely to become so because the call should immediately trigger their deepest feline instincts.

 4. Use a Bait Trail